Is Slouching Killing Productivity and Costing You Millions?

 Keep this posture up and you’re in danger of wreaking havoc on your spine, killing productivity and putting yourself at risk of a lifetime of back and neck aches.

 Now, take another second to correct your posture to something a little more in accordance to what your chiropractor might recommend.
 Lift your chest and contract your abs to lengthen your spine and feel each vertebrae comfortably stacked on top of each other.
-Pull your shoulders back, and readjust your head position so that the top of your head is aligned with your spine.
+Pull your shoulders back, and read just your head position so that the top of your head is aligned with your spine.
+There are devices that help correct your posture if you are struggling to get in the habit of regularly correcting it yourself.

 According to chiropractors, physical therapists, and numerous studies carried out by psychologists and scientists, this small change in your posture is known to have wide-ranging benefits on a person’s health, well-being, and even productivity.
 Some of these benefits include: